 If the plea comprehension inquiry is desirable in the American context where ascertaining that an accused denies guilt is not fatal to the plea of guilty proceeding, it follows, in the Committee’s view that such an inquiry is even more desirable in Ontario, where a plea of guilty cannot proceed if the accused denies guilt.
 The greater scope in Ontario for the courts to decline to accept a plea of guilty heightens the importance of the courts ensuring through inquiry that a plea of guilty is sufficient in law.

 Statements made in the course of the inquiry following a guilty plea may, although not admitted by the Crown, justify the Court in rejecting the guilty plea and proceeding to trial.

 The Court should not be in the position of convicting and sentencing individuals, who fall short of admitting the facts to support the conviction unless that guilt is proved beyond a reasonable doubt.
 Nor should sentencing proceed on the false assumption of contrition.
 That did not happen here, but worse, the sentence became impossible to perform.
 Plea bargaining is an accepted and integral part of our criminal justice system but must be conducted with sensitivity to its vulnerabilities.

-Accordingly, where a court is aware that a person denies guilt, the court should be unwilling to accept a plea of guilty and instead, in the public interest of seeing that justice is properly done, set the matter for Trial.
+Accordingly, if a court knows that an accused person holds a disbelief of guilt, then the court is required to decline to accept a guilty plea and instead, in serving the public interest of ensuring that the process of justice is done properly, the court must send the matter to a Trial.

 Furthermore, in addition to the common law case decisions such as those provided above, both the Criminal Code of Canada, R.S.C.
 1985, c.
 C-46 at section 606(1.1) as well as the Provincial Offences Act, R.S.O.
 1990, c.
 P.33 at section 45(3) prescribe conditions required before the court may accept a guilty plea.
 Specifically, the statutes state: